MarkKropf/spooky/README.md

 Controlling lights spookily fast (spukhafte Fernwirkung) using nodejs.

 The interface to control all of the lighting fixutres is osc.
 Currently DMX lights are controlled via an artNet gateway.
-There is a very early 'attempt' at spi driven lights for raspberry pi users in spooky-spi.

 The following fixtures have been added: